Best Alexa devices Android Central 2021

 - Requires a subscription for some advanced features

-Wyze is a relatively young company that has made a name for itself by producing insanely cheap yet amazingly good smart home devices.
+Wyze is a relatively young company that has made a name by producing insanely cheap yet excellent smart home devices.
 Its Wyze Cam, Cam Pan, and Cam Outdoor are three of our absolute favorites and top several of our smart device roundups, and the company's smart bulb is one of the best you can buy for the price.

 - Up to two weeks battery life